andreisims/Azure-Honeypot/README.md

 # Azure-Honeypot
 In this lab, we will be setting up a basic SOC (security operations center) in the cloud (Azure).
-This will be a walkthrough on creating an internet accessible virual machine (honeypot) to view unauthorized access attempts.
+This will be a walkthrough on creating an internet accessible virtual machine (honeypot) to view unauthorized access attempts.
 The logs will be sent to a central repository, where they will be analyzed in real-time.
 Below are the steps:
 <li>create a resourc group in <a href="https://portal.azure.com/">Azure</a></li>
 <li>create a virtual network</li>
 <li>create the honeypot (virtual machine)</li>